 Expand the motherboard option (which will be titled after the precise model of the Motherboard you presently have) and locate the current temperature and the minimum and maximum values of the most recent activities.

-Check out our separate post on Best RAM for Ryzen 7 5800X in 2022
+Check out our separate post on Best RAM for Ryzen 7 5800X

 2. The Temperature of the Core